FSFE Timeline - Working for Free Software since 2001

 Dowiedz się więcej2019

-Router Freedom reaches the EU level
+Router Freedom reaches the European level

 After victories in Germany, the FSFE expands its advocacy for Router Freedom at EU level, preparing a comprehensive activity package including a monitoring tool for people and organisations willing to advocate for freedom of terminal equipment.